PavanKumarMadduri/Jenkins-ELK_Stack/README.md

 ![Kibana Logs](./images/Kibana_logs.PNG)

-You should see Index getting created as per the configuration given in logstash.conf output section.
-In Kibana navigate through Management > Elasticsearch > Index Management to see the same.
+You should see the Index getting created as per the configuration given in logstash.conf output section.
+In Kibana, navigate through Management > Elasticsearch > Index Management to see the same.

 ![Index Creation](./images/ElasticSearch_Index.PNG)